KuKuK-Interviews and more

 Once you start looking more carefully, you find all kinds of little marvels, whether made of stone, wood or any other material (like mosaics or twisted church towers, about which I wrote on March 10th and 17th consecutively and soon to be translated), mostly created by little known artists.

-To get through this pandemic better, every so often we go on little outings here in our area of Hesse.
+To help get through this pandemic, every so often we go on little outings here in our area of Hesse.
 We drive to small but noteworthy towns (where there aren’t many people about so we have no trouble adhering to the restrictions).
 Often, we’ll find a good spot in the countryside to go Nordic Walking.
 Hesse is really diverse and offers numerous places of interest.

-There are an innumerable amount of motifs in the towns and villages we have visited so far.
-I have already presented many photos in the various virtual art exhibits on the KuKuK website, quite a few in my series „Life Is In The Little Details“.
+There is an innumerable amount of motifs in the towns and villages we have visited so far.
+I have already presented many photos in the various virtual art exhibits on the KuKuK website, also quite a few in my series „Life Is In The Little Details“.

 The variety of wood carvings alone is huge.
 I really like the metal decorations on roofs and towers.
 Then there are always the store signs often made of wrought iron.
 Doors can also be a good source for photos.

 I also love the outdoors.
 Last week, we went to Grünberg, which has a wonderful historical center.
 We didn’t have time to eat breakfast before taking off, so we decided to stop somewhere in the countryside just before arriving in Grünberg.
-We were duly an d unexpectedly rewarded.
+We were duly and unexpectedly rewarded.
 Dieterich drove onto a small field track, where we ate our breakfast sitting on the tailgate.
 All of sudden, I saw something move in our direction.
-It was six deer which ended up coming less than 100 feet away from us.
+Six deer came within 100 feet of us.
 It was fabulous!

 In the last few months, I have often thought of those people who made a huge impact on me.
 I have been extremely lucky to have met countless wonderful people over the years.
 I am very aware of the fact that I have lived and am still living a very rich life.